 What are the critical and 'model-able' differences between the Rockies and the Appalachian Mountains, for example, and what resources can help modelers achieve a natural-looking scene from each area.
 These big ideas are supported by modeling projects as examples of incorporating realistic natural effects including rock strata, water forms, field crops, and space-saving industries.

-Kalmbach Publishing, softcover, 96 pages, 8.25 x 10.75 in., 175 Color photographs, 25 Black-and-White photographs,10 illustrations.
+Kalmbach Publishing, softcover, 96 pages, 8.25 x 10.75 in., 175 Color photographs, 25 B&W photographs,10 illustrations.